tempestphp/tempest-testing/README.md

-## A standalone parallel test runner for modern PHP
+## A parallel test runner for modern PHP

 This package is an experiment in rethinking testing for PHP.
 It's not intended for use in real-life projects.
 Some of the core ideas behind this package: